PhD Application Checklist and Deadlines

 Applicants must have a clearly outlined research agenda that is compatible with the current research efforts of one or more faculty members in the Department of Public Administration and International Affairs.
 Strong candidates for whom we do not have

-a probable faculty mentor are not admitted, as this mentoring component is essential to the Ph.D. program.
+a compatible faculty mentor are not admitted, as this mentoring component is essential to the Ph.D. program.

-Applicants must have completed a Master of Public Administration or a related field, or have the equivalent graduate credits, to enter the Ph.D. program.
+Applicants must have completed a master of public administration or a master's in a related field, or have the equivalent graduate credits, to enter the Ph.D. program.
 We have admitted students from a diverse range of related fields, including those with degrees in economics, demography, environmental studies and engineering.
 Applicants lacking coursework in selected foundational areas may be required to take courses in these areas while enrolled in our Ph.D. program.